csiro/mr-3pl/README.md

     svn 1.13.0 (r1867053)

-(usually the system awk, grep, sed and make are ok - but if not, use the Macpors versions e.g. gmake, gsed)
+(usually the system awk, grep, sed and make are ok - but if not, use the Macports versions e.g. gmake, gsed)

 On Windows, the build succeeded (at times) with these packages installed: